mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 Record your mix to disk
 -----------------------

+.. versionadded:: 2.10

+   Added recording widget to toggle a recording session.

+Click on the recording icon on top of the application window to start, and stop the recording session.
+The duration of the running recording is displayed next to the icon.

+.. note:: The recording widget might not be available in some skins.

+Alternatively:

 * Click on the *Recordings* icon in the sidebar to switch to the :guilabel:`Recordings` view